ZhuEthan/TCPReno/README.md

 * `test_cp1.py`: Test script for CP1 that is executed with `make test`.
 You should add your own tests to this file.

 * `test_cp2.py`: Test script for CP2 that can be executed with `make test`.
 You should add your own tests to this file.

-* `score_calculator.py`: Score calculator for your custom congestion control algorithm in CP3.
-See the comments in the file and `cp3_instructions.txt` for more details on its usage.

-* `cp3_instructions.txt`: Some further instructions on running `score_calculator.py` for CP3.

 * `grading.h`: These are variables that we will use to test your implementation.
 We will be replacing this file when running tests, and hence you should test your implementation with different values.